If you like to travel around the world, it's possible that often you need to book a flight.

 Think of something else

 We know that it’s not easy to “distract ourselves” on command.
 Still, having something really interesting and absorbing to do is an efficient way to forget about your fear of flying.
 So we suggest you think ahead and to save something you know you will love to do on the plane.
-Can be a book written by your favorite author, a great music album or a movie you were waiting to watch since ever.
+It can be a book written by your favorite author, a great music album or a movie you were waiting to watch since ever.

 You book your flight with months in advance: during those months, remember this advice, and “save” something for the trip.